inukshuk/citeproc/README.md

 CiteProc
 ========
 The CiteProc gem is a Ruby abstraction layer for the JSON API used by citeproc-js.
-To process citations you also require a dedicate processor engine available as a separate gem: these will include citeproc-js, citeproc-ruby and eventually citeproc-hs.
+To process citations you also require a dedicated processor engine available as a separate gem: these will include citeproc-js, citeproc-ruby and eventually citeproc-hs.
 As work on these packages is still in progress, please be aware of the following caveats: the 0.0.x branch of citeproc-ruby is still